Hallmarking in the UK

 UK Gold Hallmarks Guide

-Gold jewellery pieces feature another hallmark known as the Crown or Gold Standard Mark.
+Gold jewelry pieces feature another hallmark known as the Crown or Gold Standard Mark.
 This mark only features on UK wares manufactured after 1798, when the Gold Standard Mark was introduced.
 The hallmark can be found on all UK hallmarked gold of 9, 14, 18 and 22 carats, in addition to old pieces of 12 and 15-carat gold manufactured between 1798 and 1932.

 In the history of hallmarking, there has only ever been five other commemorative marks - one to celebrate the Silver Jubilee of King George V in 1935, one to mark the Coronation of Queen Elizabeth II in 1953, one to mark HM The Queen’s Silver Jubilee in 1977, followed by a mark in celebration of her Golden Jubilee in 2002, and then in, 2000, a Millennium Mark.